ryanzhouuu/suki/docs/design.md

 Examples:

 - No library entries: "Search for an anime to start building your list."
-- No completed anime: "Complete an anime to unlock rankings."
+- Fewer than two completed series: explain how to unlock rankings.
 - Not enough comparisons: "Compare a few favorites to build your ranking."
 - No friends: "Find friends by username and compare rankings."